Chaowu88/robustnet/README.rst

     exclude_metabolites=excluded_from_mass_balance
   )

-2. Generate ensemble model sets
+2. Generate ensemble model parameter sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, posterior parameter distributions are inferred using multi-omics measurements and enzyme kinetic priors.
 The resulting sampled parameter sets are used to construct ensembles of kinetic models for downstream simulations.